-The LWDB in consultation with the CEOs selected the one-stop operator, ROSS IES, through a competitive process in accordance with the Uniform Guidance, WIOA and its implementing regulations, and Local procurement laws and regulations.
-All documentation for the competitive one-stop operator procurement and selection process is published and may be viewed on the LWDB website at: vcwwestpiedmont.com.
+The LWDB in consultation with the CEOs selected the one-stop operator, Ross IES, through a competitive process in accordance with the Uniform Guidance, WIOA and its implementing regulations, and Local procurement laws and regulations.
+All documentation for the competitive one-stop operator procurement and selection process is published and may be viewed on the LWDB website at: www.vcwwestpiedmont.com/partners/board-documents-policies.
 Functional details are outlined in the Roles and Responsibilities of Partners section, under One-Stop Operator.